You are here:Home/User Post/Article/Understanding Gann’s Angles with Probability – Brand New Technology...

 This idea works across different timeframe and different symbols with consistency.
 In practice, we use empirical probability based on available price data.
 Hence, there could be some discrepancy in our probability measurement.
 This is fact too.
 Yes, we know there is no perfect being in this world.
 However, this is minor problem in comparing to the huge roller coast experience using the angle of 10 pips per candle bar or 10 dollar per candle bar.
 When you use probability, you do not have to worry about picking up new value for your angle every time.
 You can just use one setting for every different cases.
 They will divide price and time with sensible space for your trading.
 Hence, applying Gann’s Angle is automatic with probability.

 What is even better?
 The probability measured is basically turning point probability telling you when market will reverse in price and time.
 Hence, you can use Gann Angles together with this probability information on your hands.
 Gann’s Angle will help you to measure the trend strength whereas probability will tell you the possible reversal point.
 In fact, you would be interesting to see how these angled lines interact together with this turning point probability in price and time dimension.
 Gann’s Angle with Probability is the brand new invention after our extensive research with Gann’s Angle in financial market.
-Fully featured Gann’s Angles with Probability is implemented and available inside Fractal Pattern Indicator.
+Fully featured Gann’s Angles with Probability is implemented and available inside Fractal Pattern Scanner.